bburns/PyVoyager/README.md

 - `vg clips` framerate depends on angular size of target and target-specific constant
 - Return `vg center` to previous role - will just append new center information to `centers.csv` for now
 - `vg center` - don't try to center image if target size is larger than some threshold (replaces existing `centering.csv` file)
-- `vg center` - use new `centering.csv` file to turn off centering for specific images (e.g. ring and satellite searches)
+- `vg center` - use new `centering.csv` file to turn off centering for specific images
+- `vg center` - don't center image if includes 'search' in NOTE field - avoids centering ring/satellite searches

 Version 0.42 (2016-08-06)
 ----------------------------------------